lsantos2000/asp-net-webapi-backend/README.md

 GameStore is an ASP.NET Core application that manages a collection of games and genres.
 This project demonstrates the use of Entity Framework Core for database operations.

-Code based, and modified for demo purposes, on the source code of the YouTube video "ASP.NET Core Full Course For Beginners" by Julio Casal, see https://www.youtube.com/watch?v=AhAxLiGC7Pc.
+Code based, and modified for demo purposes, on the source code of the YouTube video "ASP.NET Core Full Course For Beginners" by Julio Casal at https://dotnetacademy.io, see https://www.youtube.com/watch?v=AhAxLiGC7Pc.

 ## Features